zulvani/Sketch2CodeX/Readme.md

 Sketch2CodeX is technology-agnostic framework to transform UI sketch/wireframe to any front-end code framework/language by implementing plugin-architecture and intermediate grid-based layout DSL.
 This is my Master Thesis in Computer Science of Universitas Gadjah Mada.
 You can find the thesis script here: https://etd.repository.ugm.ac.id/penelitian/detail/265403

 ## Directory Structure
-- *object-detector* contains all code and evaluation result for object detection.
+- **object-detector** contains all code and evaluation result for object detection.
-- *object-classifier* contains all code and evaluation result for UI object classification.
+- **object-classifier** contains all code and evaluation result for UI object classification.
+- **layout-manager** contains all code and evaluation result for layout manager grid-based algorithm
-- *code-generator* contains core code generator and source code of SDK.
+- **code-generator** contains core code generator and source code of SDK.
-- *dataset* contains all dataset file (ground truth DSL, generated code for Flutter, VueJS3, and React Tailwind).
+- **dataset** contains all dataset file (ground truth DSL, generated code for Flutter, VueJS3, and React Tailwind).
 For UI object image training and test, and sketch wireframe, you can download here: https://data.mendeley.com/datasets/nssnvc96g9/1

 ## Data Availability
 https://data.mendeley.com/datasets/nssnvc96g9/1